TheRenegadeCoder/sample-programs-website/projects/longest-palindrome-substring/_posts/2020-10-3-c-plus-plus.md

 		* If length of ```str[low..high]``` is more than current ```maxLength```, update ```maxLength``` as well as ```start```
 		* Finally, we perform increment and decrement on the iterables

-	2. Find the longest odd length palindrome with center point as i
+	2. Find the longest odd length palindrome.
+	The idea is to fix a centre and expand in both directions for longer palindromes.
 		```c++
 				low = i - 1;
 				high = i + 1;